Sensis/grails-filter-stackoverflow/README.md

 ## Info ##

-An minimal grails app with 3 http request mappings and a single filter that is apploed to all incomming requests via:
+An minimal grails app with 3 http request mappings and a single filter that is applied to all  incoming requests via:
 	all(uri: '/**')

 The expected behavior is with a request to any of the 3  url mappings, the filter should kick in and redirect to grails.org.